 - 90 percent of the samples in the form of DVDs gave false-positive results in Anti-Piracy Check tests, thereby cheating users to believe the installed product to be a genuine one.

 In the words of Keshav Dhakad, Regional Director of Intellectual Property & Digital Crimes Unit (DCU), Asia, Legal & Corporate Affairs, Microsoft,

 “With fighting malware and cybercrime, we also want cybercriminals to know that Microsoft platforms will always remain hostile to their nefarious activities, and we will continue to invest in innovative technology and tools to enable us to fight newer threats to protect our customers.
 That’s where we’ve been successful in creating a secure, trusted and reliable environment-be it on-premise or on the cloud”.

-Microsoft not only is building and rebuilding its software, it also warns cyber criminals against creating cyber bots and malware.
-According to Keshav, Windows 8 and Windows 8.1 are some platforms that have the highest security features, and that Microsoft technology based cloud services have also safeguarded their clouds based on the inputs they gathered from their cybercrime cell.
+Microsoft not only is building and rebuilding its software, but it also warns cyber criminals against creating cyber bots and malware.
+According to Keshav, Windows 11/10 is one platform that has the highest security features, and that Microsoft technology-based cloud services have also safeguarded their clouds based on the inputs they gathered from their cybercrime cell.

 Related: Online Fraud in Cyber crime: Prevention, Detection, Recovery.